 Beam Pattern & Color Tint

-The TLR 7A has a balanced focused hot spot & flood beam optimized for close-range applications up to 30 yards.
-It's effective to blind a threat with the hot spot, and use the flood beam to lit up the surrounding for max situational awareness without directly pointing the light at the subject.
+The TLR 7A features a well-balanced beam with a focused hot spot and flood beam designed for close-range tasks within 30 yards.
+This allows you to blind a potential threat using the hot spot while illuminating your surroundings with the flood beam, enhancing situational awareness without directly aiming the light at the subject.

 The light uses a single CR123A battery that lasts about 90 mins.
 Any CR123A batteries on the market will work.